corley/ng-startup-documentation/docs/02-structure-scafolding.md

 └── src                             # source of your application: you code here
 ```

-As you can see the original project (befor installation) has just `/src` and /`config` folders.
-Other folders (`/bower_components`, `/dist`, `/node_modules`) will be created just after installation but are ignored by git.
+As you can see the original project (before installation) has just `/src` and `/config` folders.
+Other folders (`/bower_components`, `/dist`, `/node_modules`) will be created by npm install but are ignored by git.

 ## The /src structure

-The `/src/` folder contains all your angular files, styles and assets.
+The `/src` folder contains all your angular files, styles and assets.
 When you start working with ngStartupp, you can edit all these files adding your logic, images, and more.

 ```bash
 .